agron-gojcaj/agron-gojcaj/README.md

 ### About me
-1. I am a Computer Science student at Oakland University and am graduating in May 2025.
+1. I am a Computer Science graduate from Oakland University!

 2. I love to lift weights, play sports, and read.

 ### Languages
 - Java
 - Python
-- Kotlin
-- C
 - SQL
 - HTML/CSS/JavaScript
 - React.js
 - TypeScript
+- Kotlin
+- C

 ### Interesting Fact
 I have worked as a cook for over 4 years!
 My favorite food to make at home is steak.